tanaysd/foundry/docs/adapters.md

   object.
 - `ToolResultEvent(seq_id, ts, call_id, output)` — tool outputs emitted after a
   `ToolCallEvent`.
 - `FinalEvent(seq_id, ts, output, finish_reason, usage)` — terminal event.
-Exactly
-  one final event is produced per stream.
+  Exactly one final event is produced per stream.

-No provider-specific payloads escape the adapter boundary; downstream code only sees these dataclasses.
+Provider payloads never escape the adapter boundary; everything is projected into these dataclasses.

-## Deterministic Sequencing
+### Determinism Guarantees

-Two small utilities keep ordering and timestamps stable:
+Adapters use deterministic helpers to keep ordering stable:

 - `monotonic_seq()` yields strictly increasing integers.
-Every stream receives a fresh counter, guaranteeing deterministic replay.
+Each stream receives a fresh counter, guaranteeing reproducible `seq_id` ordering.
 - `stable_ts()` returns timestamps relative to a fixed origin (`2024-01-01Z`) in one millisecond increments.
-The function is side-effect free, enabling repeatable tests.
+The helper is side-effect free, enabling repeatable tests.

-Both helpers live in `foundry.adapters.openai_adapter` and can be reused by future providers.
+The utilities live in `foundry.adapters.openai_adapter` and can be copied or reused by future providers.

-## OpenAI Streaming Adapter

-`OpenAIAdapter` wires the OpenAI Chat Completions streaming API into the canonical contract.
-Highlights:

-- **Payload construction:** prompts are turned into the minimal OpenAI message payload and merged with deterministic defaults (`temperature=0`).
-Tool definitions accept either `ToolSpec` instances or raw provider dictionaries.
-- **Chunk normalization:** every provider chunk is validated and converted into canonical events.
-Tool calls accumulate argument fragments, merge them when `finish_reason == "tool_calls"`, and surface a single `ToolCallEvent` per invocation.
-Tool results and token deltas retain causal ordering.
-- **Finalization:** final events record the finish reason and optional token usage (`{"total_tokens": ...}`).
-Streams close automatically as soon as the `FinalEvent` is emitted or consumers call `aclose()`.
-- **Error isolation:** malformed payloads and provider failures are wrapped in `AdapterStreamError`, ensuring a consistent error surface.
+### Error Policy

+Any provider failure or malformed payload must be wrapped in `AdapterStreamError`.
+This ensures a consistent surface for the runtime and for tests.
+Adapter implementations should validate all external inputs, including tool schemas, streaming chunks, and user-supplied kwargs, before converting them into canonical events.

-### Test Matrix
+### Test Policy

-The OpenAI adapter ships with deterministic, offline tests backed by a fake client (`tests/fixtures/openai_fake.py`):
+Adapters ship with deterministic, offline tests that rely on fakes or fixtures rather than live network calls.
+The OpenAI adapter's parity suite demonstrates the pattern:

 | Scenario | Covered By | Notes |
 | --- | --- | --- |